Marble Arch: Relocation

-Buckingham Palace remained unoccupied, and for the most part unfinished, until it was hurriedly completed upon the accession of Queen Victoria in 1837.
-Within a few years, it was deemed that the palace was too small to accommodate the large court and the Queen's expanding family.
+Buckingham Palace remained unoccupied, and for the most part, unfinished until it was hurriedly completed on the accession of Queen Victoria in 1837.
+Within a few years, it was deemed too small to accommodate the large court and the Queen's expanding family.
 The solution was to enlarge the palace by enclosing the cour d'honneur with a new east range.
-This façade is today the principal front and public face of the palace and shields the inner façades containing friezes and marbles matching and complementing those of the arch.
+This new façade is today the public face of the palace and shields the inner façades containing friezes and marbles matching and complementing those of the arch.